ohanoch/MSS_drone_project/README.md

 			* In order for the markers to appear in the worlds I created you will need to download the following repository:
 			https://github.com/mikaelarguedas/gazebo_models
 			and install it using the following command from inside the folder "gazebo_models/ar_tags/scripts":
-			`mv <path_to_repo_directory>/gazebo_models/model/model0 ~/.gazeebo/models/marker0`
 			`python generate_markers_model.py -i <path_to_repo_directory>/gazebo_models/images/ -g ~/.gazebo/models -s 20`
-			NOTICE: A pull request has been issued to put the mv command inside the python script, and may have beem accepted since.
 			NOTE: For details look at the README.md of the gazebo_models repository.
 			*  You can use the models supplied in the gazeebo_models repository to make new gazeebo worlds of your own.